 Aviatrix FlightPath – Deployment Guide¶

-The Aviatrix cloud network solution consists of two components, Controller and Gateway, both are AWS instances.
-Aviatrix Flight PathTool only requires the Aviatrix Controller to function.
-This guide helps you to launch the Aviatrix Controller instance in AWS.
+The Aviatrix cloud network solution consists of two components, a Controller and Gateway, both of which are AWS instances.
+The Aviatrix Flight PathTool only requires the Aviatrix Controller to function.
+This guide helps you launch the Aviatrix Controller instance in AWS.

 Create an AWS EC2 Account¶